vinctustech/oql/src/main/paradox/tutorial.md

 Run `psql` with the command:

-`psql -h localhost -U postgres -d postgres`
+`PGPASSWORD=docker psql -h localhost -U postgres -d postgres`

-Enter password `docker`.
+You should see a prompt that looks like this `postgres=#`.
 Create a simple database by copy-pasting the following (yes, all in one shot) at the `psql` prompt:

 ```sql
 CREATE DATABASE employees;